Another video of how if you really want a gun, you can make one. This time by someone who has few more tools than I have in my own garage:

 With 6 chambers you could have different types of rounds for every eventuality.
 Put in one less-lethal .410 round as a warning shot (or to discipline an errant teenager), a couple of .410 rounds of your favorite snake shot, and finish it off with some .45 ACP or LC for human predators.
 Then mark the cylinder with colored tape so you can dial up the right kind of round quickly (alright, maybe you don’t want to mark it with colored tape, but it would be cool to have a gun you could quickly flip to different types of projectile depending upon the situation).

-Admittedly this gun, or The Judge, is well down on the list of “want-to-haves” and isn’t even close to be on my . . . → Read More: The Smith and Wesson Governor — overruling “The Judge?”
+Admittedly this gun, or The Judge, is well down on the list of “want-to-haves” and isn’t even close to . . . → Read More: The Smith and Wesson Governor — overruling “The Judge?”

 Amazing.
 It’s pretty clear that a full day at the Shot Show will not be enough to really take in a tenth of it.
 The three pics below are from the Sportsman Channel booth raised meeting area, and as you look at these shots, which just show one area of one floor, think on the scale of it.
 And almost all of it is stuff that you, as an American, can buy and own, as we live in the one country where we believe the citizens must be as powerful as the government (American firearms freedom not valid in California, Massachusetts, or many other Eastern states).